srvo/dewey/CONVENTIONS.md

 Secrets Management

-Store sensitive information like API keys in a .env file at the root of the project.
-Ensure that .env is added to your .gitignore file to prevent accidentally committing it to the repository.
-Use a library like python-dotenv to load these environment variables into your application.
+- Store credentials in .env file at project root
+- Add .env to .gitignore
+- Use python-dotenv to load environment variables
+- Never commit secrets to version control
+- Use different secrets for development vs production
+- Rotate API keys quarterly or when compromised

 [file:*.py]